Understanding the different types of love.

 From the Original Greek word: πράγμα (prágma)

-Pragma refers to practical love.
-It’s founded on duty, obligation, and logic, like the one that emerged in arranged marriages from the past or the convenience or political marriages that are still present nowadays.
+Like the one that emerged in arranged marriages from the past.
+Or the convenience or political marriages that are still present nowadays.

 This is an entrepreneurial view of love.
 Thus, it’s found in relationships where there might be financial, social, or other reasons or complications involved in breaking up.
 So, they prefer to stay together.